top of page

 On a local level, the immense pressure caused the sandstone distortions pictured above.
 On a more grand scale the uplift contributed to the formation of the Oregon Coast Mountain Range located 20 miles inland.

-We were fortunate to visit during low tide when Lion Rock was accessible.
-This sea stack was originally part of Humbug Point but after 15+ million years of erosion the two rock formations have been separated.
+We were lucky to visit during low tide when we could reach Lion Rock.
+This sea stack was once connected to Humbug Point, but over 15 million years of erosion have separated the two rock formations.

 Oceanside Beach - Tunnel Beach